Background

 Direction

-Define a course of action for developing the capability in your organization.
+Determine a course of action for developing a particular capability in your organization as follows:

 Priority